5 Tips for Managing Your Overseas Employees

 If you are a manager who spends all day on the phone with your employees who sit nine timezones away, you are in the right place.
 In the modern business environment, you, like many managers, will inevitably find yourself responsible for employees overseas.
 These employees may directly report to you, or to local in-country manager, but are assigned to you.

-Regardless of your situation, managing employees abroad is one of the biggest challenges you will deal with as a manager for three reasons.
+Managing employees abroad presents a number of unique challenges.
 First, there are limited opportunities to see these employees in person, making it difficult for forge relationships and effectively evaluate their performance.
 Beyond basic performance, body language plays also an extremely important role in the ability for a manager to evaluate things like engagement and job satisfaction.
 When managers can not get a visual on a regular basis, it makes it difficult for them to understand how the employee is really doing.

 Second, language barriers can be hard to overcome, increasing the communication gap.
 It can be frustrating for some, embarrassing for others.
 Repeating oneself, poor phone connections, and miscommunication are all commonplace and discourage building relationships with employees.